 To learn more about the Utah Department of Health and EPICC,.

 Risks found in the typical office setting, which is adequately lighted, heated and ventilated, e.g., safe use of office equipment, avoiding trips and falls, observing fire regulations, etc.

 Typically, the employee may sit comfortably to perform the work; however, there may be some walking; standing; bending; carrying light items; driving an automobile, etc. Special physical demands are not required to perform the work.

 This position is eligible for a full benefits package including medical, dental, life, and long-term disability insurance, a retirement plan, plus paid leave to include annual, sick, and holiday pay.
 The State requires employees to receive their pay through direct deposit.
 If selected, you will receive more information about these benefit options and enrollment information through our onboarding process and during your first week or two on the job.

-Associated topics: dairy, dietary, dietician, food, headstart, icf mr, nutrition, nutritional, nutritionist, sfs
+Associated topics: dairy, diet, dietitian, exercise, headstart, nutrition, nutritional, nutritionist, sfs, swine